AlvinRuan/AlvinRuan/README.md

 # Hi there, I'm Alvin Ruan.

-## I'm a Developer 💻, Cat Dad 😺, Real Estate Investor 🏡, and a Student of Life 👨‍🎓!
+## I'm a Developer 💻, Cat Dad 😺, and a Student of Life 👨‍🎓!

 - 🌱 I’m currently learning everything 🤣
 - 🤝 I’m looking to connect and grow my network!